thosgood/this-weeks-finds/markdown/151-200/week187.md

 The Dynkin diagram D4 is all about triality and the octonions, which are important in superstring theory.
 The number 24 plays an important role in bosonic string theory.
-Does this \"coincidence\" make anything good happen?
-I don\'t know!
+Does this "coincidence" make anything good happen?
+I don't know!

-That\'s enough for now\...
-I\'ll leave off with a quote that reminds me of these weird base q calculations.
+That's enough for now...
+I'll leave off with a quote that reminds me of these weird base q calculations.

 ------------------------------------------------------------------------

-*\"What\'s one and one and one and one and one and one and one and one and one and one?\"*
+*"What's one and one and one and one and one and one and one and one and one and one?"*

-\"I don\'t know\", said Alice, \"I lost count.\"
+"I don't know", said Alice, "I lost count."

-\"She can\'t do addition.\" - Lewis Carroll, Through the Looking Glass.
+"She can't do addition." - Lewis Carroll, Through the Looking Glass.